-Our Board had the following three committees in fiscal 2017: (1) Audit Committee, (2) Compensation Committee and (3) Nominating and Governance Committee.
-The current membership as of the date of this Proxy

-Statement and the function of each of the committees are described below.
+Our Board had the following three committees in fiscal 2018: (1) Audit Committee, (2) Compensation Committee and (3) Nominating and Governance Committee.
+The current membership as of the date of this Proxy Statement and the function of each of the committees are described below.
 Each of the committees operates under a written charter adopted by the Board.
 All of the committee charters are available on the Company's website at http://investors.guess.com.
-The Board of Directors held four meetings during fiscal 2017.
-Each director attended at least 75 percent of the aggregate of the total Board meetings and total committee meetings on which such director served during fiscal 2017.
+The Board of Directors held seven meetings during fiscal 2018.
+Each director attended at least 75 percent of the aggregate of the total Board meetings and total committee meetings on which such director served during fiscal 2018, except Mr. Paul Marciano, who recused himself from three Board meetings as a matter of good corporate governance because the purpose of those meetings related to a previously disclosed investigation involving Mr. Marciano.
+Excluding the meetings from which he was recused, Mr. Marciano attended all other meetings of the Board that were held during fiscal 2018.
 Directors are encouraged to attend annual meetings of the Company's shareholders.
 All of our then-current directors attended the last annual meeting of shareholders.

 Name of Director Audit Committee Compensation Committee Nominating and Governance Committee

 Independent Directors:

-Gianluca Bolla X X
+Gianluca Bolla \mathbf{X} \mathbf{X}

-Anthony Chidoni X X
+Anthony Chidoni $\mathbf{X}$ X

-Joseph Gromek X X
+Joseph Gromek X \mathbf{X}

 Kay Isaacson-Leibowitz X X

 Alex Yemenidjian X X

 Other Directors:

 Maurice Marciano

 Paul Marciano

 Victor Herrero

-Number of Meetings in Fiscal 2017 8 5 4
+Number of Meetings in Fiscal 2018 8 6 3

-X = Committee member; \ = Chair
+X = Committee member; = Chair